-With a few modest exceptions students will be required to meet the course, examination, and research requirements of both programs.
+With a few modest exceptions, students will be required to meet the course, examination and research requirements of both programs.
+This includes the first-year and second-year research paper requirement.

 Within Tepper, Ph.D. students are not required to take courses, but they are required to pass qualifying examinations.
 Tepper students (those in this joint program who matriculate through Tepper) take the following qualifying examinations: